vimana-cloud/vimana/docs/developer-setup.md

 - `wit-bindgen`

 [`direnv`]: https://direnv.net/
-[tool aliases]: dev/tools/
+[tool aliases]: /dev/tools/

 ### Bazel Container

-Vimana builds fine on any Linux system.
+Vimana works fine on any Linux system.
 However, it relies on some Linux-specific features that make building or testing certain things directly on a Mac impractical: